 The Truth About Sleep Training

 The concept of “sleep training” has long inspired debate among parents.
 Should we do it?
-Should we just let baby be?
+Should we just let the baby be?
 Even the term itself seems controversial!
 In fact, here at rockin’BLINKS, you may hear us refer to “sleep training” as “changing sleep habits” which we feel more accurately describes this process.
 Find out why this sleep strategy — no matter what you call it! — is a perennial hot topic and whether it might be the right choice for your baby (and family!) and toddlers .

 Your Rockin’ Blinks Crib Sheet